reactioncommerce/reaction-docs/README.md

-# reaction-docs-static
+# reaction-docs

-📝 `reaction-docs-static` is the new static documentation generator for all Reaction Commerce projects.
+📝 `reaction-docs` is the new static documentation generator for all Reaction Commerce projects.

 ## Requirements